Board of Directors

 Chops Ahoy Farm

 Deena comes to the MFFM Board as the Chairperson of the Presque Isle Farmers’ Market.
 She owns and operates Chops Ahoy Farm in Woodland with her husband Barrett and 3 kids.
 Deena wears many hats and has been a Certified Athletic Trainer for the past 25 years.
-She has also been a University professor, Physical Therapy Aide, Pharmacy Tech, and does pediatric medical transcription currently.
-She recently started a 4-H group and is the Vice President of the Maine Agri-Women.
+She has also been a University professor, Pharmacy Tech, and does pediatric medical transcription currently.
+She recently leads a 4-H group and is the of the Maine Agri-Women.

 [email protected]